Scientific-Simulation-Studio/MolFlow/docs/developer/design/strategy.md

 # Strategy Design
 ## What is Strategy?
 The federated learning strategy is the key difference between federated learning and conventional distributed machine learning, and it is critical to the effect of model training.
 Strategy is mainly composed of two parts in federated learning.
-One part is the local training strategy of the local part, which includes the control of the loss function (how to align the server side, etc.), how to transmit gradients or parameters upstream; the second part is the server part, It includes how to aggregate gradients or parameters uploaded by Clients, how to update them, and how to distribute them downstream. moleculeflow encapsulates a layer of Strategy under FLModel to control the learning strategy of the model in federated scenarios.
+One part is the local training strategy of the local part, which includes the control of the loss function (how to align the server side, etc.), how to transmit gradients or parameters upstream; the second part is the server part, It includes how to aggregate gradients or parameters uploaded by Clients, how to update them, and how to distribute them downstream. molflow encapsulates a layer of Strategy under FLModel to control the learning strategy of the model in federated scenarios.
 The lingo provides Strategy Zoo, which currently supports various strategies covering Non-iid and communication optimization, and is constantly updated iteratively.
 Users Just pass the alias names of different strategies ("fed_avg_w", "fed_avg_g", "fed_prox", "fed_scr", etc.) to complete the call.
 At the same time, the Strategy framework supports the development, registration, and use of user-defined strategies.

-## The positioning and characteristics of moleculeflow's Strategy
+## The positioning and characteristics of molflow's Strategy
 1. Pull up different Workers according to the strategy name
 2. Define how to perform local calculation in Worker, which parameters (g/w) to upload after calculation, whether to compress, etc.
 3. In FLModel, how to calculate on the server side is determined according to the strategy name.